 Research has shown that reciprocal engagement in a business relationship results in higher productivity.
 According to Psychology Today, people who are actively engaged in a business environment are 43% more productive than those who are not.
 Furthermore, they say that engagement includes: regular dialogue, quality of relationship, and recognition.1

 Take advantage of social media, if you don’t already.
-Have valuable conversations on Facebook and LinkedIn.
+Have valuable conversations on Facebook.
 These platforms are great ways to build credibility and make new connections that can lead to business success.

 Take your networking to new levels.
 Remember, engagement is much more than just a meeting.
 It’s about building long-term relationships.
 Be committed by keeping your relationships in front of your every day.

 How do you, or how can you, support your networking partners and build your teams?
 How do you increase your referrals?
 We’d love to hear from you!